awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README_TEMPLATE.md

-# Creating Feedback Sentiment Analyzer (FSA) using the SDK for LANGUAGE
+# Create Feedback Sentiment Analyzer (FSA) using the SDK for LANGUAGE

 ## Overview

-This document discusses the language specific nuances of deploying the Feedback Sentiment Analyzer application.
-For a more thorough explanation of this example see the application [README.md](/applications/feedback_sentiment_analyzer/README.md).
+This document discusses the language-specific nuances of deploying the Feedback Sentiment Analyzer (FSA) application.
+For more details, see the application [README.md](/applications/feedback_sentiment_analyzer/README.md).

 ## Prerequisites